-All accounts of good assessment practice and principles stress that good assessment strategy is made up of a carefully composed series of activities, tasks and feedback within modules and across courses, that together promote learning, summarise achievement and feed forward by challenging the learner to address achievable dimensions of knowledge, skills or attitudinal development.
+All accounts of good assessment practice and principles stress that good assessment strategy is made up of a carefully composed series of activities, tasks and feedback within modules and across modules, that together promote learning, summarise achievement and feed forward by challenging the learner to address achievable dimensions of knowledge, skills or attitudinal development.

 In addition to the above, assessment and feedback practices need to adhere to two sets of quality assurance principles (QAA, 2012).
 These are the validity and reliability; and rigour, probity and fairness of the assessments as follows:

 - validity and reliability – assessment need to be designed so as to measure students achievements of the intended learning outcomes and the associated assessment criteria need to be applied correctly and consistently.
 There needs to be consistency between tutors marking the same assessment independently.

 - rigour, probity and fairness – all students need to be treated equitably and given equivalent opportunities to demonstrate their achievement.
 This requires that all assessment policies are implemented consistently and clear and accurate advice is given to students about the policies.

 Using design and regulatory principles as the basis for analysing the learning outcomes allows your course design team to establish level outcomes and to derive assessment criteria.
 From the criteria, learning standards can be crafted as the basis for marking and feedback by module.